| Title: | Multivariate Ordinal Regression Models |

 F is needed for the computation of the fitted/predicted joint probabilities.
 If NULL only marginal probabilities can be computed.

-.
-Two different data structures can be passed on to mvord()
+mvord().
+Two different data structures can be passed on to mvord() through

 varying covariates across multiple measurements.
 This flexibility requires the specification a

 subject index as well as a multiple measurement index.
-In contrast to MMO
+In contrast to MMO, the function MMO2

 has a simplified data structure, but is only applicable in settings where the covariates do not